bhim-shrestha/resocha/CONTRIBUTING.md

 # Contributing to ResoCharge

-First off, thank you for considering contributing to ResoCharge!
+First off, thank you for considering contributing to ResoCharge.

-It's people like you that make ResoCharge such a great project.
-We welcome contributions from everyone, whether it's:
+It is people like you that make ResoCharge such a great project.
+We welcome contributions from everyone, whether it is:

 - Bug reports
 - Documentation improvements